Program overview

 • School Counsellor: Provide guidance and support to students in educational settings.

-• Clinical Coordinator: Oversee clinical programs and ensure quality care in mental health services.
+• Clinical Coordinator: Oversee clinical programs and ensure quality care for clients.

 • Social Worker: Advocate for individuals and communities, providing support and resources.

-• Mental Health Nurse: Provide care and support to patients with mental health issues.
+• Mental Health Nurse: Provide care and support to individuals with mental health issues.

 • Researcher: Conduct studies to advance knowledge in psychology and women's studies.